smartin015/makerhouse_network/README.md

     * This creates a persistent volume (via Longhorn), deployment/pod, an exposed service on `192.168.0.5` and a TLS certificate.
 6. Add to pihole DNS: "registry" and "registry.lan" mapping to that IP

-To test the registry, let's try tagging and pushing an image:
+To test the registry, let's try tagging and pushing an image.
+Note that you will need to "log in" to the registry in order to interact with it, which is something unique to private registries:

 1. `docker login registry.mkr.house:443`
    * (add username & password when prompted)